Planned minor improvements Planned minor improvements

 Alfriston Road, Manurewa | Cycle lane Separation - To make it safer and easier to cycle along Alfriston Road, we will be installing physical separation between the vehicle lanes and existing painted cycle lanes on Alfriston Road from Stratford Road to Great South Road.
 The separators will be 300mm wide, 150mm high raised concrete islands positioned on the cycle lane white line.
 Gaps will be left for existing property accesses and side road intersections.
 We will not make any changes to access. |

-These works are scheduled for September/October 2022, and the work will primarily take place at night. | Download: Overview plan (PDF 364KB), Consultation plan (PDF 4.57MB), Typical sections (PDF 195KB). |
+These works are on hold for now. | Download: Overview plan (PDF 364KB), Consultation plan (PDF 4.57MB), Typical sections (PDF 195KB). |

 Fairview Avenue, Fairview Heights | In response to requests from the community, we are planning to paint broken yellow lines (no stopping at all times) between 61 and 65 Fairview Avenue to improve accessibility for emergency service vehicles.
 This would remove approximately 2 on-street parking spaces.
 Residents have raised concerns about access issues along this narrow section of Fairview Avenue.
 When cars are parked on both sides of the road, the road is reduced to a single lane.
 This creates a pinch point that is difficult for emergency service vehicles to navigate. |

-These works are scheduled for December 2022. | Download proposal drawing (PDF 207KB) |
+These works are scheduled for May 2023. | Download proposal drawing (PDF 207KB) |

 Noel Burnside Road, Wiri | To make it safer and easier to cycle along Noel Burnside Road, we will be installing physical separation between the vehicle lanes and existing painted cycle lanes on Noel Burnside Road from Puhinui Road to Cavendish Drive.
 The separators will be 300mm wide, 150mm high raised concrete islands positioned on the cycle lane white line.
 Gaps will be left for existing property accesses and side road intersections.
 There will be no formal removal of parking as any parking in the existing cycle lane is currently illegal.
 Minor changes will be made to lane alignment however this will have no impact on vehicle lane operation.
 We will not make any changes to access. |

-Matangi Road, Mount Wellington | In response to community requests to improve access and visibility, we are planning to paint broken yellow lines on the bends and cul-de-sac of Matangi Road, Mt Wellington.
-Four parking spaces will be removed as a result of these changes. | These works are scheduled for January 2023 | Download proposal drawing (PDF 595KB) |
+Matangi Road, Mount Wellington | In response to community requests to improve access and visibility, we are planning to paint broken yellow lines on the bends and cul-de-sac of Matangi Road, Mount Wellington.
+Four parking spaces will be removed as a result of these changes. | These works are scheduled for May 2023 | Download proposal drawing (PDF 595KB) |

 Paisley Place, Gabador Place, Fisher Crescent and Rakino Way, Mount Wellington |